jafayer/dinodns-docs/docs/core-library/requests_and_responses.md

 There are two ways to respond to a request: `res.answer` and `res.resolve`.

 Answers provided in either way are statically type-checked at compile time, ensuring your responses are well-formed and their data types match the types expected by the dns-packet library.

+Like Express, attempting to send more than one response to the client or attempting to modify the response after it has been sent will throw an error.
+Guard against this by checking `res.finished` before sending a response.

 :::danger
 There is **no runtime type checking** currently built into the library, so if you have zone data read from I/O it is still possible that runtime type errors will occur.